-The pedestrian mall is open from May 2 to September 23, and stretches east from Place Émilie-Gamelin near Berri-UQAM metro station to Papineau Avenue, and is filled with patios and LGBTQ establishments to suit all tastes and thirsts.
+The pedestrian mall is open until October 15 and stretches east from Place Émilie-Gamelin near Berri-UQAM metro station to Papineau Avenue and is filled with patios and LGBTQ establishments to suit all tastes and thirsts.

 Al fresco lunches and family fun

 A choice summertime destination, the Jardins Gamelin return to Place Émilie-Gamelin at the western end of the Village, just outside the Berri-UQAM metro station, from July 16 to September 27.
 For its sixth season, the Jardins Gamelin feature a space redesigned with physical distancing in mind.
 The snack bar and bar services are closed because of COVID-19, but visitors are welcome to pack lunches, brings refreshments and relax on the Jardins’ large terrasse.

 The space is decorated with colourful illustrations by artist Vincent Tourigny and new plantings by Sentier Urbain, and the small stone “Gamélite” creatures popular with children are back.

 While there is no scheduled programming this year, there will be spontaneous music, street art, circus and dance on the Jardins stage, along with a BAnQ (Bibliothèque et Archives nationales du Québec) photo exhibition, and background music courtesy of ICI MUSIQUE.
 The playlist is available on the Radio-Canada OHdio app.

 Named for Montréal drag icon Mado Lamotte, Cabaret Mado is one of the busiest LGBTQ bars in the Village and a great place to spot celebrities and drag queens.
 The street front patio is a great spot to catch up with friends.

 Enjoy a pitcher of ice-cold sangria on the street-level patio of Complexe Sky, one of Montréal’s oldest and largest LGBTQ establishments.